 16 Registered Credits 16 Billed Credits -3 Credit Dropped -3 Credit Dropped 13 Registered Credits 16 Billed Credits +3 New Credit Added +3 New Credit Added 16 Registered Credits 19 Billed Credits

-Because 12-16 credits costs the same amount, the student will owe for the two additional credits.
+Because 12-16 credits costs the same amount, the student will owe for the three additional credits.
 To be cost effective, it is important to make course adjustments before the end of the sixth day of the Fall and Spring semester or before the end of the fourth day of the Summer semester.

 Students dropping all courses within the appropriate time frame for the semester will be considered as withdrawn from Lake Superior State University.
 Students withdrawing may be eligible to receive a partial tuition refund following the refund schedule, and those with financial aid will be subject to Federal Title IV refund regulations.
 The last date of attendance in an academically-related activity is required for all courses and may impact a student’s financial aid and refund status.

 You must complete the following steps to officially withdraw from the University: